 Pluvial or Surface Flooding

-Undoubtedly, street flooding, also known as urban or pluvial flooding, are the most common types of flooding in Trinidad and Tobago.
-Pluvial flooding is the umbrella term that covers all surface flooding, meaning heavy rainfall created a flooding event independent of an overflowing water body such as a drain, stream or river.
+Undoubtedly, street flooding, also known as urban or pluvial flooding, is the most common type of flooding in Trinidad and Tobago.
+Pluvial flooding is the umbrella term covering all surface flooding, meaning heavy rainfall creates a flooding event independent of an overflowing water body such as a drain, stream, or river.

-Urban and street flooding can be mitigated but it requires corporation from both government and individual citizens.
-Proper drainage needs to be present for water to be able to runoff in relatively urbanized areas.
-However, even in areas where sufficient drainage exists, littering and illegal dumping is a pervasive problem across the islands.
-Litter block drains during rainfall and these blockages are sometimes directly responsible for the street/urban flooding in uncharacteristic locations.
+Urban and street flooding can be mitigated, but it requires corporation from both government and individual citizens.
+Proper drainage needs to be present for water to runoff in relatively urbanized areas.
+However, even in places with sufficient drainage, littering and illegal dumping are pervasive problems across the islands.
+Litter block drains during rainfall, and these blockages are sometimes directly responsible for the street/urban flooding in uncharacteristic locations.

 Traditional Pluvial Flooding

-The other type of pluvial flooding occurs in rural areas or hillsides, where rainfall exceeds the rate at which soils can absorb the rain, causing water to pool (on a flat surface) or runoff (where topography exist).
+The other type of pluvial flooding occurs in rural areas or hillsides, where rainfall exceeds the rate soils absorb the rain, causing water to pool (on a flat surface) or runoff (where topography exists).
 Hillsides with recent forest fires are notorious sources of pluvial floods, as are suburban communities on hillsides.

-Unfortunately, traditional pluvial floods are much harder to avoid, particularly living in a tropical area where heavy downpours are the norm.
-However, by reducing the amount of clearing that occurs on soil, and allowing vegetation to exist, soils will be able to retain significantly more water and prevent extreme runoff or ponding to occur.
+Unfortunately, traditional pluvial floods are much harder to avoid, mainly in tropical areas where heavy downpours are the norm.
+However, by reducing the amount of clearing that occurs on soil and allowing vegetation to exist, soils will be able to retain significantly more water and prevent extreme runoff or ponding from occurring.

-During the dry season, the slash and burn method of clearing agricultural land is popular in Trinidad and Tobago.
-This method, year after year, triggers a number of bush/wild fires across the country, reducing the soil’s absorption.
-By reducing the slashing and burning method to clear land, we have a better chance to combat pluvial flooding.
+During the dry season, the slash and burn method of clearing agricultural land is widespread in Trinidad and Tobago.
+This method, year after year, triggers several bush/wildfires across the country, reducing the soil’s absorption.
+By decreasing the slashing and burning method to clear land, we have a better chance to combat pluvial flooding.

 Fluvial (River) Flooding

-Fluvial flooding occurs when excessive rainfall, either over a short or long period of time, causes a water course to exceed its capacity.
+Fluvial flooding occurs when excessive rainfall, either over a short or long period, causes a watercourse to exceed its capacity.
 This type of flooding in Trinidad and Tobago is usually the most damaging, as it encompasses both flash and riverine flooding.

-Flash flooding, a type of fluvial flooding, is the next frequent type of flooding experienced in Trinidad and Tobago.
-Flash flooding is characterized by an intense, high velocity torrent of water that occurs in an existing river channel with little to no notice.
-Flash floods are very dangerous and destructive not only because of the force of the water, but also the hurtling debris that is often swept up in the flow.
+Flash flooding, a type of fluvial flooding, is the next most frequent type of flooding experienced in Trinidad and Tobago.
+Flash flooding is characterized by an intense, high-velocity torrent of water that occurs in an existing river channel with little to no notice.
+Flash floods are hazardous and destructive not only because of the force of the water but also the hurtling debris that is often swept up in the flow.

-Flash floods are difficult to predict in Trinidad and Tobago, and usually occur within a period of minutes to hours (usually less than 2 – 3 hours in T&T).
-Because of the sudden onset and the high travelling speed of the water, flash floods can be very dangerous.
-The water can transport large objects like rocks, trees and cars.
-Never drive through a flash flood, even if it doesn’t seem to be very deep: the car may be swept away by the sheer speed of the water.
+Flash floods are difficult to predict in Trinidad and Tobago and usually occur within minutes to hours (usually less than 2 – 3 hours in T&T).
+Because of the sudden onset and the high traveling speed of the water, flash floods can be dangerous.
+The water can transport large objects like rocks, trees, and cars.
+Never drive through a flash flood, even if it doesn’t seem to be very deep: the vehicle may be swept away by the sheer speed of the water.

 Riverine flooding, another type of fluvial flooding, occurs when water from a primary watercourse, or river, overtops its banks.
-Rainfall over an extended period and an extended area can cause major rivers to overflow their banks.
 The water can cover enormous areas.
-Downstream areas may be affected, even when they didn’t receive much rain themselves.
+Rainfall over an extended period and a vast area can cause major rivers to overflow their banks.
+Downstream regions may be affected, even when they didn’t receive much rain.

-The severity of riverine flooding is determined by the amount of precipitation in an area, how long it takes for precipitation to accumulate, previous saturation of local soils, and the terrain surrounding the river system.
+The severity of riverine flooding is determined by the amount of precipitation in an area, how long it takes for rainfall to accumulate, the previous saturation of local soils, and the terrain surrounding the river system.

 In flatter areas, floodwater tends to rise more slowly and be more shallow, and it often remains for days.
-This is usually common in areas surrounding the Caroni River and South Oropuche River.
+This is usually common in the Caroni River and South Oropuche River areas.

-With large rivers, such as the Caroni River and South Oropuche River, the process is relatively slow.
-While rain may fall directly into the rivers, much of the rise of major rivers comes from its tributaries.
+The process is relatively slow with large rivers, such as the Caroni River and the South Oropuche River.
+While rain may fall directly into the rivers, much of the rise of major rivers comes from their tributaries.
 Smaller streams and rivers usually are the first to overtop their banks, as the water flows towards the larger rivers.
-When there is excessive rain over an extended period, the rise in the major rivers usually takes 24-72 hours, as water from smaller rivers converge into the main watercourse.
-It takes time for all the rainwater to reach the river, but once it is in the river it has to flow downstream to sea.
+When there is excessive rain over an extended period, the rise in the major rivers usually takes 24-72 hours, as water from smaller rivers converges into the main watercourse.
+It takes time for all the rainwater to reach the river, but once it is in the river, it has to flow downstream to the sea.

 While the water level slowly rises, officials can decide to evacuate people before the river overflows.
-The area that is flooded can be huge, as seen from the October 2018 floods across Central Trinidad.
+The flooded area can be huge, as seen from the October 2018 floods across Central Trinidad.

 On a governmental level, much can be done to mitigate riverine flooding.
-De-silting of major water courses, clearing primary and secondary watercourses of shrubbery that hinder water flow and increased leveeing along rivers in flood prone areas, to name a few methods.
+De-silting of major watercourses, clearing primary and secondary watercourses of shrubbery that hindered water flow, and increased leveeing along rivers in flood-prone areas, to name a few methods.
 However, due to improper infrastructural planning across the country, with a number of settlements built in the flood plains of rivers, riverine flooding is inevitable.

-On an individual level, we see yet again that illegal dumping is a major issue.
-Proper disposal of waste, whether that be trash, old furniture and appliances, to tree branches and shrubbery is paramount to ensuring watercourses remain as free flowing as possible when a heavy rainfall event occur.
-For areas that are located in flood prone areas, sandbagging and preparation is key by securing your personal property and evacuating before conditions deteriorate.
+On an individual level, we see that illegal dumping is a significant issue.
+Proper disposal of waste, whether trash, old furniture, and appliances, to tree branches and shrubbery, is paramount to ensuring watercourses remain as free-flowing as possible when a heavy rainfall event occurs.
+For areas located in flood-prone areas, sandbagging and preparation are vital by securing your personal property and evacuating before conditions deteriorate.

-A coastal flood, as the name suggests, occurs in areas that lie on the coast of a sea, ocean, or other large body of open water.
+As the name suggests, a coastal flood occurs in areas on the coast of a sea, ocean, or other large bodies of open water.
 It is typically the result of extreme tidal conditions caused by severe weather.

 In Trinidad and Tobago, we usually see coastal flooding during a long period swell event, where large battering waves affect the coastlines, or during exceptionally high tide events known as Spring Tide and the rare King Tide events.

-Coastal flooding also occurs in association with tropical cyclones, and is dubbed storm surge.
-Storm surge is generated with high winds associated with a tropical cyclone push water on shore.
+Coastal flooding also occurs associated with tropical cyclones and is dubbed storm surge.
+Storm surge is generated with high winds associated with a tropical cyclone pushing water onshore.
 Water overwhelms low-lying land near the coast and can cause devastating loss of life and property.